Trading EUR/USD

 - Real estate bubble – The bubble was thought to be a key driver of the 2007-2009 recession that was hugely damaging to the US economy.

-- Trump’s election – On the 20th of January 2017, Trump was inaugurated as the US president, this boosted the value of the dollar.
+- Trump’s election – On the 20th of January 2017, Trump was inaugurated as the US president, which boosted the value of the dollar.

 EUR/USD exchange rate history and data demonstrate the effect of central bank action on prices.
 So, perhaps those that analyze the Federal Reserve System will be more able to accurately predict fluctuations in the world’s most popular currency pairing.